 Ali: It’s complicated, it’s not just one factor.
 There are different people who have interests in the Middle East.
 I think there are many people who are not interested in solving the conflict.
 They make things worse.

-In an earlier interview you said you consider yourself to be an Arab Palestinian.
 In what ways has the political conflict between Israelis and Palestinians played into your spiritual journey away from traditional Muslim religiosity?

 Ali: I think there is no relation between the two.

 What would you say to a neoconservative Christian like me?

 Ali: I would say ‘May God be with you’ and may he lead you on the right way.
 Read your Bible! (…) And if you need any help, I’m always here to help with any question.